filippi-claudia/champ/README.md

 end
 ```

-The number 226 will be number of AOs, 200 will be number of orbitals, 1 will be number of types of orbitals.
+The number 226 will be the number of AOs, 200 will be the number of orbitals, and 1 will be the number of types of orbitals.

-## determinants and/or CSF file
+## Determinants and/or CSF file
 The determinant file is automatically obtained from the `trex2champ.py` converter.
 Note that the `trex2champ.py` can also provide CSF and CSF map information if the corresponding GAMESS output file is provided with `--gamess` option.

 The below is a typical file.